 Where you define the global layout of an application.
 It can be used to create a header or footer for web apps and define how the application Container changes depending on screen size.

 Contains the tools to create custom Web Controls that can be reused across Web Flows.

 Displays a visual representation of the aspect of the app being modified, making the impact of changes clear in real time.
 Exactly what is displayed in the Stage varies to better communicate the type of modifications being made.
 When examining a Web Flow, the Stage will display every Web Page within it.
 When examining a Web Page or a Web Control, only that Web Page will be displayed.
 When the Stage displays a single Web Page, clicking on an individual Web Control within the Stage opens up the interface to make edits to it in the Inspector.
-The following example shows how the interface in the Inspector changes as various Web Controls, two Labels and a Button, are clicked on:
+The following example shows how the interface in the Inspector changes as various Web Controls, a Label and a Button, are clicked on:

 Provides the tools to examine and modify the individual elements that make up an application as well as configure specific interactions.
 Precisely what those interactions are depends which element you're inspecting.
 For instance, the following example shows how the Inspector can be used to modify the text that appears in a Button: